tham-le/thamle-portfolio/content/about/index.md

     <a href="/about-fr/" class="language-btn">🇫🇷 Oui, je parle français</a>
 </div>

-I'm a software engineer based in Paris, with roots in Vietnam and a background in computational marine science.
-I speak English, French, and Vietnamese, and I'm passionate about building and understanding complex systems.
-You can find my full resume [here](/thamle_resume.pdf), see my code on [GitHub](https://github.com/tham-le), or contact me at [thamle.work@gmail.com](mailto:thamle.work@gmail.com).
-Outside of work, I enjoy sharpening my security skills in CTF competitions and building impactful applications at hackathons.
+I'm a software engineer based in Paris, with roots in Vietnam and a background that started in oceanography, not computer science.

+I came to programming through climate modeling: FORTRAN simulations of ocean currents, Python scripts processing decades of temperature data, long hours staring at plots of mercury distribution in the Mediterranean.
+I worked with researchers contributing to IPCC reports.
+That work taught me to think in systems, to trace cause and effect through layers of complexity.

+Eventually, I wanted to understand the tools themselves.
+That led me to [42 Paris](https://42.fr/), where I learned C and C++ by building things: network servers, graphics engines, containerized services.
+No lectures, no textbooks.
+Just problems to solve.

+Today I work on systems programming, security, and low-level development.
+I also maintain a set of technical notes called [WTF is...](notes.thamle.live) where I write the explanations I wish I had when I was learning.

+You can find my full resume [here](/thamle_resume.pdf), my code on [GitHub](https://github.com/tham-le), or reach me at [thamle.work@gmail.com](mailto:thamle.work@gmail.com).

 ---

-## My Journey: From Ocean Science to Code

-My path into technology started with computational oceanography at Aix-Marseille University and LSCE-CEA, where I modeled mercury distribution in marine ecosystems using complex climate datasets.
-That work sparked my curiosity for building the tools themselves, leading me to software engineering.

-At **42 Paris**, I dove deep into C/C++ systems programming through hands-on projects—network servers, graphics engines, and containerized services.
-Today, I apply that same systems-thinking approach to solve technical challenges, whether optimizing performance, securing applications, or building robust infrastructure.

----

 ## Experience

+### R&D Engineer at Kyber
+*October 2025 – Present*

+Building a high-performance remote control SDK in Rust for streaming applications.
+I work on input streaming (mouse, keyboard, gamepad) with latency management, cross-platform support (Windows, Linux, macOS, Android, Web), and Docker containerization.

-### **C++ Development Engineer at Snowpack**
+### C++ Development Engineer at Snowpack
 *August 2024 – July 2025*

-> [Snowpack](https://snowpack.eu/) develops privacy-focused VPN solutions to protect user data online.

-Ported C++ SDK to browsers using **WebAssembly**, developed cross-platform test suites (Android, macOS, ARM64), and implemented security features including MFA handling and memory-safe log rotation.
-Collaborated on data consumption tracking across C++, Android, and iOS platforms.
+[Snowpack](https://snowpack.eu/) builds privacy-focused VPN solutions.
+I ported their C++ SDK to browsers using WebAssembly, developed cross-platform test suites (Android, macOS, ARM64), and implemented security features including MFA handling and memory-safe log rotation.

-### **Research Intern at LSCE-CNRS**
+### Research Intern at LSCE-CNRS
 *February 2021 – August 2021*

-> Leading climate and environmental sciences research laboratory.

-Developed FORTRAN modules for IPCC-class climate models to analyze mercury distribution in marine ecosystems.
-Processed large-scale climate datasets using Python, emphasizing clean code and reproducibility.
+At one of France's leading climate research laboratories, I developed FORTRAN modules for IPCC-class climate models analyzing mercury distribution in marine ecosystems.
+I processed large-scale datasets with Python, focusing on reproducibility and clean code.

 ---

 ## Technical Skills

-* **Systems & Backend Programming:** C, C++, Python (FastAPI, Django), REST APIs
+**Systems & Backend:** C, C++, Rust, Python
-* **Web & Frontend:** JavaScript, React
+**Platforms:** Linux, Windows, cross-platform development
-* **Systems & DevOps:** Linux, Docker, Git, CI/CD
+**Infrastructure:** Docker, Git, CMake, CI/CD
+**Networking:** WebSockets, TCP/IP
-* **Cybersecurity:** Secure coding practices, vulnerability analysis
+**Security:** Secure coding practices, vulnerability analysis

 ---

 ## Education

-### **42 Paris - Software Engineering**
+### 42 Paris

-*2022 – 2025*
+*2022 – 2026 (expected)*

-* Ranked Top 10 in the 'piscine' selection round (out of 500+ candidates) and finished the Common Core curriculum in the Top 20 (out of 800+).
-* Project-based curriculum focused on C/C++, system programming, and algorithms.
+Project-based software engineering program.
+Ranked top 10 in the selection round (500+ candidates), finished the core curriculum in the top 20 (800+).
+Focused on C/C++, systems programming, and algorithms.
+Served as a C programming tutor.
-* Learned by building, debugging, and collaborating.
-No formal classes.
-* Served as a C programming tutor.

-### **Aix-Marseille University - M.Sc, Marine Science**
+### Aix-Marseille University, M.Sc Marine Science
 *2019 – 2021*

-* Specialized in computational oceanography and mathematical modeling.
-* Used Python, R, and Fortran for data analysis.
+Specialized in computational oceanography and mathematical modeling.
+Used Python, R, and FORTRAN for data analysis and simulation.

 ---

-## Other Interests
+## Beyond Work

-I participate in **CTF competitions** to learn applied security concepts hands-on, covering web security, cryptography, and binary exploitation.
-I maintain writeups [here](https://github.com/tham-le/CTF-Writeups).
-I also enjoy **hackathons** for rapid prototyping, having worked on health tech projects (DigHacktion, InnovHer) and hardware challenges (Google Hardware Hackathon).
+I compete in CTF challenges to learn applied security: web exploitation, cryptography, binary analysis.
+Writeups are [here](https://github.com/tham-le/CTF-Writeups).

+I also enjoy hackathons for the constraint of building something real in 48 hours.
+Past projects include health tech prototypes (DigHacktion, InnovHer) and hardware challenges (Google Hardware Hackathon).

 ---